Postdoctoral Fellow, Joukowsky Institute for Archaeology & the Ancient World, Brown University

 Areas of Interest

-I am interested in studying human-landscape and human-plant interactions as well as ancient economic practices through the lens of archaeobotanical remains.
-My dissertation project is focused on the agricultural economy in the Levant during the Early Islamic period (c.
+Kathleen studies human-landscape and human-plant interactions as well as ancient economic practices through the lens of archaeobotanical remains.
+Her dissertation project is focused on the agricultural economy in the Levant during the Early Islamic period (c.
 636-1099 CE).
-Specifically, I am investigating how access to and organization of plant resources is impacted by a site’s architectural configuration as well as by its location in the geographic and socio-cultural landscapes.
-I am currently analyzing the macrobotanical remains (seeds, fruits, plant parts, wood charcoal) recovered from 4 sites in Israel: Ashkelon, Caesarea Maritima, Tel Shimron, and Neby Zakaria.
+Specifically, she is investigating how access to and organization of plant resources is impacted by a site’s architectural configuration as well as by its location in the geographic and socio-cultural landscapes.
+Kathleen is currently analyzing the macrobotanical remains (seeds, fruits, plant parts, wood charcoal) recovered from 4 sites in Israel: Ashkelon, Caesarea Maritima, Tel Shimron, and Neby Zakaria.

 Kathleen has been involved in archaeobotanical work in southern Europe, specifically the analysis of Late Bronze Age assemblages from Greece and Albania, and maintain an interest in low-level food production in the North American Prehispanic Southwest with professors at the University of Cincinnati.

 various collaborations with the Israel Antiquities Authority (IAA)